MQKGitHub/Windows-Fundamentals/README.md

 - Gained essential skills for managing and securing Windows environments.

-### 🔐 Windows Fundamentals 2
+### 🧰 Windows Fundamentals 2
-- coming soon...
+- Explored built-in Windows tools like MSConfig, Event Viewer, Task Scheduler, and Resource Monitor to better understand system management and troubleshooting.
-- coming soon...
+- Learned how to use GUI and command-line utilities to view performance data, manage services, access system information, and edit the Windows Registry.

 ### 🛠️ Windows Fundamentals 3
 - coming soon...